GeoNet/help/data-access-changes/data-geonet.md

 # data.geonet.org.nz

 > [!IMPORTANT]
 > This change will be implemented on **17 March 2026**.
-We recommend users to read carefully and implement the recommended change as soon as possible to ensure a smooth transition once service will be upgraded.
+We recommend users to read carefully and implement the recommended change as soon as possible to ensure a smooth transition once service is upgraded.

 ## data.geonet.org.nz transition
 The GeoNet data service at https://data.geonet.org.nz is undergoing a significant upgrade.
 This change will affect how clients access and interact with the API.
-Users will need to make sure their application will continue to work during the service migration.
+Users need to make sure their application will continue to work during the service migration.

 ### What is changing
-The new version of data.geonet.org.nz will introduced the following features:
+The new version of data.geonet.org.nz introduces the following features:

 ### New landing page
 Those using https://data.geonet.org.nz with their browser, will notice a new look of the landing page.
 The first page will show the Application Programmatic Interface documentation, a list of available endpoints (and links to related API-documentation) and a banner used for notices of upcoming/recent changes.
 The old landing page is now available under one of the endpoints ( https://data.geonet.org.nz/v1/data ).